WING-NUS/SSID/doc/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_.
-2. Should return result of student submission analysis of a standard course size in a reasonable timeframe.
+2. Should return the result of student submission analysis of a standard course size in a reasonable timeframe.
-3. Should be secure and ensure that all sensative information are securely stored.
+3. Should be secure and ensure that all sensitive information is securely stored.
-8. Should be easily accessible by non expert users.
+8. Should be easily accessible by non-expert users.

 ### Glossary